 The Board of Trustees (BOT) is the charter school equivalent of a School Committee.
 It is responsible for the school's overarching philosophies, direction and policies, and is accountable for all legal and fiscal issues affecting the School.
-It operates using a consensus model and makes decisions on the hiring of Directors, and contractual relationships.
+It operates using a consensus model and makes decisions on the hiring and supervision of the Head of School , and contractual relationships.
 Members of the Hilltown Cooperative Charter Public School elect the Trustees at their annual meeting held each May.
 Trustees serve a two or three-year term and do not need to be caregivers at the school.
-The school's three administrators attend Board meetings as speaking but non-decision-making members.
-Schedules of BOT meetings, links to meetings, agendas, and minutes are available to caregivers in the newsletter on the school website.
+The Head of School, Director of Teaching and Learning, Community and Family Engagement Coordinator, and 2-3 staff members attend Board meetings as speaking but non-decision-making members.
+Schedules of BOT meetings, links to meetings, agendas, and minutes are available to caregivers in the newsletter and on the calendar on the school website.
 All BOT meetings are open to the school community and the general public.
-For more information, including a list of current Board and Committee Members, meeting schedules and minutes, or how to become a member of the BOT or a committee, please visit our website at www.hilltowncharter.org or contact our Community and Family Engagement Coordinator.
+All regular meetings include a public comment period at the beginning where anyone can submit input on any issue in the school.
+For more information, including a list of current Board and Committee Members, meeting schedules and minutes, or how to become a member of the BOT or a committee, please visit our website at www.hilltowncharter.org or contact the Community and Family Engagement Coordinator.